solid/authorization-panel/proposals/acp/index.md

 ### Advanced policy management

 *   A user needs write access to an ACR in order to add and remove policies to that ACR.
-*   When a policy is added to an ACR for a container it is possible to add it so that it applies to the container (apply predicate)  or that it applies to all children of the container (applyMembers predicate).
+*   When a policy is added to an ACR for a container, it is possible to add it so that it applies to the container (apply predicate)  or that it applies to all children of the container (applyMembers predicate).
 *   The server will manage the propagation of the policies to children as they are created.
 *   The server will also manage the removal of policies from children if a policy applied with the applyMembers predicate is removed from a parent container.
 *   Policies can be applied in three ways:
     *  **Normal (using apply predicate)**

-      When a policy is applied to an ACR it can also be removed from the ACR by anybody with write access to the ACR.
+      When a policy is applied to an ACR, it can also be removed from the ACR by anybody with write access to the ACR.
 This also applies when the policy is propagated to a container's children.
 So if a policy is applied to container /A and later propagated to the child resource /A/B, anybody with write access to the ACR for the resource /A/B can remove that policy from /A/B. This applies to /A/B/C and to any depth in the resource tree.

     *   **Protected (using applyProtected predicate)**

-       When a protected policy is applied to an ACR it can also be removed from the ACR by anybody with write access to the ACR.
+       When a protected policy is applied to an ACR, it can also be removed from the ACR by anybody with write access to the ACR.
 However, when the policy is propagated to a container’s children (using applyMembersProtected predicate), then removing the policy from a child resource requires write access to the ACR for the resource where the policy was originally applied.
 So if a policy is applied to container /A and later propagated to the child resource /A/B, only people with write access to the ACR for the resource /A can remove that policy from /A/B. Similarly only people with write access to the ACR for the resource /A can remove that policy from /A/B/C. This applies to any depth in the resource tree.

     *   **Locked (using applyLocked predicate)**

-       When a locked policy is applied to an ACR it can only be removed from the ACR by anybody with write access to the root ACR, i.e. the ACR for ‘/’.
-If a locked policy is applied to the resource /A/B then people who have access to the ACR for /A/B cannot remove that policy.
+       When a locked policy is applied to an ACR, it can only be removed from the ACR by anybody with write access to the root ACR, i.e. the ACR for ‘/’.
+If a locked policy is applied to the resource /A/B, then people who have access to the ACR for /A/B cannot remove that policy.
 Similarly people who have access to the ACR for /A cannot remove that policy.
 Only people with access to the ACR for / can remove that policy.
 The same applies if the locked policy is propagated to children of /A/B.